Astolsko/Smart-Reinforcement-Learning-Agent-for-Stock-Trading-/README.md

 # Smart Reinforcement-Learning Agent for Stock Trading

 A Python-based deep reinforcement learning (RL) framework for automated stock trading.
-This project implements a custom OpenAI Gym environment, data processing pipeline, training scripts for RL agents, evaluation utilities, and a simple application interface to simulate trading on historical data.
+This project implements a custom OpenAI Gym environment, data processing pipeline, training scripts for RL agents, evaluation utilities, and a simple application interface using streamlit to simulate trading on historical data.

 ---